How To Test for Multiple Chemical Sensitivity (MCS)?

 The role of the limbic system in MCS

 The limbic system is a set of structures in the midbrain including the amygdala, thalamus, hypothalamus, and the cingulate cortex.
 Collectively, these structures comprise the nervous system’s threat detection and response mechanism.
-The limbic kindling hypothesis, combined with our understanding of classical “pavlovian” conditioning, suggest if a person is exposed to large concentrations of environmental chemicals while the limbic system is already on high-alert, perhaps due to high levels of psychological stress, then this region of the brain can effectively “learn” to remain hyperactive and misclassify even mild amounts of chemical exposure as potentially life-threatening, thus creating hypersensitivity of the olfactory system and forming the condition known as multiple chemical sensitivity syndrome.
-Gulf war syndrome is one example often pointed to for how high mential, physical and psychological stress, when combined with an acute chemical exposure may lead to an ongoing inflammatory response that leads to a host of seemingly unrelated conditions.
+The limbic kindling hypothesis, combined with our understanding of classical “pavlovian” conditioning, suggests if a person is exposed to large concentrations of environmental chemicals while the limbic system is already on high alert, perhaps due to high levels of psychological stress, then this region of the brain can effectively “learn” to remain hyperactive and misclassify even mild amounts of chemical exposure as potentially life-threatening, thus creating hypersensitivity of the olfactory system and forming the condition known as multiple chemical sensitivity syndrome.
+Gulf war syndrome is one example often pointed to for how high mental, physical, and psychological stress, when combined with acute chemical exposure, may lead to an ongoing inflammatory response that leads to a host of seemingly unrelated conditions.

 It is important to note that MCS is also known by many names: